 Liberalism is an ongoing series and a continuation and logical development from previous considerations of the post-religious world.
-The term itself is borrowed from the works of Y. N. Harari’s whose categorized insights of the contemporary world have greatly broadened my own; it is a shortened term for liberal humanism which stands for modern philosophical stance with man in its center.
+The term itself is borrowed from the works of Y. N. Harari’s whose categorized insights of the contemporary world have greatly aligned with my own; it is a shortened term for liberal humanism which stands for modern philosophical stance with man in its center.
 With gods out of the picture and man left to himself, what is it that we’re left with?
 The world we live in, for the worse or for the better.
-The series tries to analyze it or pinpoint its various occurrences without judgement.
-Realization of a possible problem is a first step to solving it.
+The series tries to analyze it or pinpoint its various occurrences without apparent prejudice.